Goddess: Judaism

 According to Zohar, Lilith is the name of Adam's first wife, who was created at the same time as Adam.
 She left Adam and refused to return to the Garden of Eden after she mated with archangel Samael.
 Her story was greatly developed during the Middle Ages in the tradition of Aggadic midrashim, the Zohar and Jewish mysticism.

 The Zohar tradition has influenced Jewish folklore, which postulates God created Adam to marry a woman named Lilith.
 Outside of Jewish tradition, Lilith was associated with the Mother Goddess, Inanna – later known as both Ishtar and Asherah.
 In The Epic of Gilgamesh, Gilgamesh was said to have destroyed a tree that was in a sacred grove dedicated to the goddess Ishtar/Inanna/Asherah.
 Lilith ran into the wilderness in despair.
 She then is depicted in the Talmud and Kabbalah as first wife to God's first creation of man, Adam.
 In time, as stated in the Old Testament, the Hebrew followers continued to worship "False Idols", like Asherah, as being as powerful as God.
-Jeremiah speaks of his (and God's) displeasure at this behavior to the Hebrew people about the worship of the goddess in the Old Testament.
+Jeremiah speaks of his (and God's) displeasure at this behaviour to the Hebrew people about the worship of the goddess in the Old Testament.
 Lilith is banished from Adam and God's presence when she is discovered to be a "demon" and Eve becomes Adam's wife.

 The following female deities are mentioned in prominent Hebrew texts: